A Walk in the Treetops

 - You will be asked to sign a release form.
 You may print it out below and bring with you, or complete one when you arrive.

-- Please understand that we may need to limit access during heavy rain or high winds.
+- Please note that we may need to limit access during heavy rain, high winds, thunder and/or lightning.

 SAVE TIME!
 Print the Informed Consent-Liability Release Form, complete it and bring it with you to the EcoTarium.
 Please present it at the Information Desk when purchasing your Tree Canopy Walkway tickets.
 Completion of this form does not guarantee you a space on the Tree Canopy Walkway; tickets are sold at the Information Desk on a first-come, first-served basis.